ImageMagick/Usage-Markdown/thumbnails/index.md

 **One final word about formats...** No matter what format you use for your thumbnails, if you must save an intermediate unfinished image, use a PNG (without any color reduction) or MIFF image format.
 Doing this will preserve as much color information about the image as possible in the intermediate stage.
-Only do color reduction, or save to GIF or JPEG formats as a absolute final step.
+Only do color reduction, or save to GIF or JPEG formats as an absolute final step.

 This is important, so I repeat...